We’ve all been there. I first discovered the health benefits of zinc supplements two years during the holidays.

 Was I deficient?

-Ok, but I can hear you saying: “John, you live in Austin, Texas, not the developing world.
+Ok, but I can hear you saying: “John, you lived in Austin, Texas, not the developing world.
 Why would you have a zinc deficiency?”

-Good question, and to be fair, I don’t think it was severe, and I did not have labs done as I normally would, however, I did notice such a “pop” from taking zinc that my hunch is my body needed more of this mineral.
-I also had been eating a lot of food, like oatmeal, that was high in phytic acid, which can block mineral absorption.
-I also regularly supplement with magnesium, and as with many mineral combinations, one can affect the other.
-Magnesium competes with zinc for absorption, although most of the literature I have seen seems to indicate that taking zinc in excess draws down magnesium, not the other way around.
-(R) If you have a good study, please add to the comments.
+I had been eating a lot of food, like oatmeal, that was high in phytic acid, which can block mineral absorption.3 I also regularly supplement with magnesium, and as with many mineral combinations, one can affect the other.
+Magnesium competes with zinc for absorption, although most of the literature I have seen seems to indicate that taking zinc in excess draws down magnesium, not the other way around.4

 On the flip side, I will say that I felt my zinc levels rapidly stabilize with just a few days of 50 mg dosing, and I did take it a bit too far, so much so that I developed some side effects.
 You do not want to overdo it with zinc.
-Taking too much zinc will eventually draw down your copper and magnesium levels, both of which can cause health issues.
-(R) I find that just a few milligrams of zinc 3-4 days per week is ideal for me.
-I am now in that 2 – 4 mg range that we identified as ideal for Immune Engine.
+Taking too much zinc will eventually draw down your copper and magnesium levels, both of which can cause health issues.5 I now find that just a few milligrams of zinc 3-4 days per week is ideal for me.

 The research is clear that zinc supplements can have a positive impact on the immune system through a number of different mechanisms.
-The two primary drivers appear to be IL-2 activation and the corresponding increase in T cells.
-(R) T cells “hunt down” and kill bad cells, like germs/infections and cancer cells.
-(R)
+The two primary drivers appear to be IL-2 activation and the corresponding increase in T cells.67 T cells “hunt down” and kill bad cells, like germs/infections and cancer cells.

 Histamine intolerance and allergy

 Note: if you’re looking at zinc because of an issue with histamine, remember copper.
-I am now repeating myself, but copper is a co-factor for diamine oxidase, the enzyme that clears extracellular histamine.
+I am now repeating myself, but copper is a co-factor for diamine oxidase production, the enzyme that clears extracellular histamine.
 For more, check out our AOC1 gene page.

 There are multiple studies, in both the elderly and in younger populations, which found zinc plays an important role in combating infectious disease.

-Double blind, placebo controlled studies (the gold standard of studies) found zinc supplementation reduced the severity and incidence of diarrhea in infants and young kids.
-(R)
+Double blind, placebo controlled studies (the gold standard of studies) found zinc supplementation reduced the severity and incidence of diarrhea in infants and young kids in India.10

-This study actually found that zinc supplementation actually saved the lives of children in developing countries with lower respiratory tract infections.
-(R)
+This study found that zinc supplementation saved the lives of children in developing countries with lower respiratory tract infections.11

-Supplementing with zinc has also been shown to decrease the number of infections in the elderly.
-(R)
+Supplementing with zinc has also been shown to decrease the number of infections in the elderly.12

 Zinc acts as an antioxidant and decreases oxidative stress